DynReAct/OSS_Platform/Customization.md

 Whereas the long-term planning models the flow of material through the whole site, keeping buffer levels within the defined boundaries and ensuring sufficient supply for each equipment unit, the mid-term and short-term planning modules generate sequences of production orders and therefore have similar data requirements.
 The three modules can be used in conjunction, but all of them can be adopted as standalone solutions, allowing for a phased introduction.

+Documentation of DynReAct Python interfaces can be found under the following link: [https://dynreact.github.io/OSS_Platform/docs/](https://dynreact.github.io/OSS_Platform/docs/), and the DynReAct REST interface is documented at [https://dynreact.github.io/OSS_Platform/docs/service/index.html](https://dynreact.github.io/OSS_Platform/docs/service/index.html).
+Source code for the basic models, such as `Order`, `Snapshot` and `Lot` can be found in [model.py](https://github.com/DynReAct/OSS_Platform/blob/main/DynReActBase/dynreact/base/model.py), and all interfaces are defined in the [`dynreact.base`](https://github.com/DynReAct/OSS_Platform/tree/main/DynReActBase/dynreact/base) module.

+The REST service is based on the *FastAPI* framework, it can be found in [service.py](https://github.com/DynReAct/OSS_Platform/blob/main/DynReActService/dynreact/service/service.py), and the web frontend is based on Plotly's *Dash*.

 ## Site configuration